Following the meme…

 Many thanks to Gabor for organizing it!

-I had a draft of this post since two days, as a way to make a call for action to fix the offending bug once and for all.
+I had a draft of this post since two days, as a way to make a call for action to fix the offending bug once and for all ((A bug about not being able to update the POT file needed to be able to update and generate translations from a module)).

 Fast forward, and thanks to my personal new hero of the day, Martin Robinson, we, the GNOME Translation Project community can finally start translating in a reliable way WebKitGTK+!